Charles Glicksberg

-Charles Irving Glicksberg (13 December 1900 – 14 February 1998 was a Polish-American literary critic, professor, and writer.
+Charles Irving Glicksberg (13 December 1900 – 14 February 1998) was a Polish-American literary critic, professor, and writer.

 Life

 Glicksberg was born to Lillian and Isidore Glicksberg in Warsaw, Poland.
 He moved to the United States at a young age and became a naturalized citizen.
 He attended the College of the City of New York for a bachelor's degree which he received in 1923, Columbia University for a masters which he received in 1924, and the University of Pennsylvania for a PhD which he received in 1938.
 He was also a Fulbright Scholar at Bar-Ilan University in Israel.
 His PhD dissertation became the book Walt Whitman and the Civil War which was considered an important addition to the existent scholarship on Whitman.
-He died on February 14, 1988, survived by his two children, Stephanie and Paul, grandchildren Elena, Benjamin, and Rachel, and great-grandchildren, Talia, Danielle, and Jacob, in New York City.
+He died on February 14, 1988, in New York City, survived by his two children, three grandchildren and three great-grandchildren.

 Teaching

 Glicksberg taught English at South Philadelphia High School for multiple years, and eventually joined Brooklyn College as a professor, becoming professor emeritus by 1971.
 He also taught at multiple other colleges, including the New School for Social Research and the City University of New York.